gfunch/django_tiptap2/README.md

     ```

 2. For development purposes it is encouraged to add the `django_tiptap` and
-    `django_tiptap_demo` modules to your PythonPath.
+    `django_tiptap2_demo` modules to your PythonPath.
 You can either configure this via
     your shell of choice or through your IDE.
     VSCode users can use the following setting to automatically add the current workspace
     to the PythonPath.
 If you're an OSX/MacOS user, replace `env.linux` with `env.osx`.